robysetyaw/transactGo/readme.md

 # TransactGo - Simple Transaction API

 TransactGo is a simple REST API for handling transactions between users and merchants.
 This API allows users to register, login, and perform transactions, and merchants to manage their businesses.
+Additionally, it includes features like generating unique JWT (JSON Web Tokens) for user authentication, creating unique UUIDs for identifying resources, and distinguishing transaction types through the TXNumber (transaction number) prefix.

 ## How to Use